-Marine construction services include construction of marine transportation facilities, marine pipelines, bridges and causeways, and marine environmental structures.
-We generally serve as the prime contractor for many of these types of projects and we have the capability of providing design-build services.
+Marine construction services include construction, restoration, maintenance and repair of marine transportation facilities, marine pipelines, bridges and causeways, and marine environmental structures.
+We have the capability of providing design-build services and may serve as the prime contractor for these types of projects.

-Marine transportation facility construction projects include public port facilities for container ship loading and unloading; cruise ship port facilities; private terminals; special-use Navy terminals, recreational use marinas and docks, and other marine-based facilities.
+Marine transportation facility projects include public port facilities for container ship loading and unloading; cruise ship port facilities; private terminals; special-use Navy terminals, recreational use marinas and docks, and other marine-based facilities.
 These projects typically consist of steel or concrete fabrication dock or mooring structures designed for durability and longevity, and involve driving piles of concrete, pipe or sheet pile to provide a foundation for the port facility structure that we subsequently construct on the piles.
 We also provide on-going maintenance and repair, inspection services, emergency repair, and demolition and salvage to such facilities.